TME520/Idol-Natsumi/README.md

 #### Claim the national spotlight

 Step into the Tokyo Grand Dome Hall, compete against Japan’s top young singers and, if you’re good enough sing alongside Minami Toshida herself.

+### Train

+#### Singing

+In this mini game, catch music coins falling from the sky before they hit the ground.
+Use the LEFT and RIGHT arrow keys to move horizontally and make sure you drop as few music coins as possible.

+#### Dancing

+Help Natsumi get ready to become a good dancer with this mini game in which you must press the LEFT, RIGHT, UP or DOWN arrow keys according to what's displayed on teh screen.